-The very name of their ship, the Tonquin, rings like a portent of disaster in the records of time.
-The Tonquin, leaving Astor's partners and some of the men at the mouth of the Columbia to build Astoria sailed northward to trade for furs on the Island of Vancouver.
+The very name of the ship, Tonquin, rings like a portent of disaster in the records of time.
+Astor's partners in the enterprise and some of the men were left at the mouth of the river to build Astoria; then the Tonquin sailed northward to trade for furs on the Island of Vancouver.